 First, Panel A of Table 3 explores the relationship after adding contemporaneous volume (LnVolume) and volatility (LnVIX) to our list of control variables as available from Refinitiv Eikon Datastream, and re-estimate the relation.
-Stock prices change to a large extent due to the arrival of news that is reflected in contemporaneous volume and volatility (e.g., Bollerslev et al., 2018).
+Stock prices change to a large extent due to the arrival of news that is reflected in contemporaneous volume and volatility (e.g. Bollerslev, Li, and Xue 2018).
 While volume and volatility are not perfect measures, they provide useful indicators of the response to new information.
 If newly arrived news drives the relationship, the main relation should disappear after controlling for other contemporaneous responses in the stock market.
 However, we find that the parameter coefficient of the standardized fake news remains significantly positive even after including these additional controls.

 Second, we examine whether the relationship simply reflects macroeconomic conditions.
 To ensure that the relationship is not solely driven by fake news closely linked to the economy, we exclude from the analysis fake news related to the economy.
-Specifically, we exclude Trump's statements containing any of the following terms: 'Economy', 'GDP',

-'inflation', and 'interest rate', and re-estimate the main regression.
+Specifically, we exclude Trump's statements containing any of the following terms: 'Economy', 'GDP', 'inflation', and 'interest rate', and re-estimate the main regression.
 As shown in column 1 of Panel B, we find that the relevant parameter coefficient remains significantly positive, indicating that the relationship is not solely driven by comments on the economy.
-Additionally, we control for daily macroeconomic conditions reflecting actual market conditions, accessing daily policy uncertainty data for the US market developed by Baker et al. (2016)11 and the daily Aruoba-Diebold-Scotti Business Conditions available from the Federal Reserve Bank of Philadelphia.
-12 Several studies have previously demonstrated the significance of these macroeconomic measurements on investor decisions (e.g., Da et al., 2015).
-Re-estimating the main regression with the addition of these two control variables, as shown in column 2 of Panel B, reveals that the parameter coefficient of standardized fake news remains significantly positive.
+Additionally, we control for daily macroeconomic conditions reflecting actual market conditions, accessing daily policy uncertainty data for the US market developed by Baker, Bloom, and Davis (2016) and the daily Aruoba-Diebold-Scotti Business Conditions available from the Federal Reserve Bank of Philadelphia.
+Several studies have previously demonstrated the significance of these macroeconomic measurements on investor decisions (e.g. Da, Engelberg, and Gao 2015).
+Re-estimating